ned14/outcome/doc/md/03-tutorialB.md

 2. The second part (part B, this part) describes why you probably ought to not use unrestricted `expected<T, E>` in any real world code base and why you ought to use the refinements of `outcome<T>` or `result<T>` instead.
-3. The third part (part C) walks you through using Outcome's refinements `outcome<T>` and `result<T>`.
+3. The third part (\ref tutorial_outcome "part C") walks you through using Outcome's refinements `outcome<T>` and `result<T>`, plus its `extended_error_code`.
 Usage is very similar to Expected, but with less typing and more convenient extensions.

+<hr><br>

+\section expected_is_unstable Expected is unstable

+Outcome's implementation of Expected WILL track the LEWG Expected proposal.
+No API backwards compatibility will be maintained, so if proposed LEWG Expected breaks your code, so will Outcome's Expected.

+If you would like to use a stable API, Outcome's refinements of `outcome<T>` and `result<T>` are expected to be API stable, or else pin yourself to an older git SHA revision of the Outcome library.

 <hr><br>